MEC Aquanator Rain Jacket - Men's

 - Fully taped seams keep wetness from seeping in.

-- Attached hood is adjustable with rear and side toggles.
+- Attached hood is adjustable with rear toggle.
 Laminated brim sheds rain away from your face.

 - Full-length front zipper has a storm flap for extra protection.

 - Chin guard is lined with soft fleece.